2019 New Caledonia Super Ligue

 The 2019 New Caledonia Super Ligue is the 46th season of the New Caledonia Super Ligue, the top-flight football league in New Caledonia.
 The season started on 30 March 2019.
 A.S.
-Magenta are the defending champions.
+Magenta were the defending champions.
+Hienghène Sport were crowned champions.

 Teams

 A total of ten teams compete in the league, reduced from the previous season of twelve teams.
 Thio Sport, Racing de Poindimié, and AGJP were relegated from last season, and were replaced by promoted team Wacaelé.